-Business owners with temporary citizenship status can obtain a loan co-signer — one who is a U.S. citizen — to help open doors to more lenders.
+Lenders are likely to consider non-citizens a higher risk and potentially reject their funding requests.
+However, business owners with temporary citizenship status can obtain a loan co-signer — one who is a U.S. citizen — to help open doors to more lenders.

 Business History and Assets

-Lenders will look at your time in business, available collateral, ongoing debt load, the business’ cash flow and what industry the business is in when considering whether you qualify for a small business loan.
+Lenders will look at your time in business, available collateral, ongoing debt load, the business’s cash flow and what industry the business is in when considering whether you qualify for a small business loan.